Teghout’s Offshore Labyrinth and Valeri Mejlumyan’s Business Empire

 Vallex also operates in Artsakh.
 Base Metals CJSC operates the Drmbon copper-gold and Kashen copper-molybdenum mines.
 The Vallex Garden Hotel is now being built in Stepanakert, the capital of Artsakh.

-Even though extraction of ore at the Teghout mine has yet to start, Teghout CJSC was listed as the 66th top taxpayer in
+Even though extraction of ore at the Teghout mine has yet to start, Teghout CJSC was listed as the 66th top taxpayer in Armenia paying 107 million AMD.
+ACP came in 77th with 8 million AMD in paid taxes.

 According to the latest published financial statements, Vallex Group revenues amounted to 43.4 million AMD in 2012.